 ASSESSMENTS:

 Attendance & Participation

-Active participation is a key component of this course, which is being in regular contact with the instructor and, if applicable, attending the weekly online classes.
-When available, students are strongly encouraged to attend these classes.
+Active participation is a key component of this course.
+This includes attending classes, being in regular contact with the instructor, completing all assignments, communicating and collaborating with classmates and contributing to suggested learning activities.
+Please note that